merenlab/merenlab.org/software/anvio/help/programs/anvi-export-locus/index.md

   display: true
 ---

 This program helps you cut a &#39;locus&#39; from a larger genetic context (e.g., contigs, genomes).
 By default, anvi&#39;o will locate a user-defined anchor gene, extend its selection upstream and downstream based on the --num-genes argument, then extract the locus to create a new contigs database.
 The anchor gene must be provided as --search-term, --gene-caller-ids, or --hmm-sources.
 If --flank-mode is designated, you MUST provide TWO flanking genes that define the locus region (Please see --flank-mode help for more information).
 If everything goes as plan, anvi&#39;o will give you individual locus contigs databases for every matching anchor gene found in the original contigs database provided.
-Enjoy your mini contigs databases!
+Enjoy your mini contigs databases!.

+See **[program help menu](../../../vignette#anvi-export-locus)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}